browserengineering/book/book/chrome.md

             self.draw()
 ```

-This `handle_key` handler starts with some conditions: `<Key>` is Tk's
+This `handle_key` handler starts with some conditions: `<Key>` and
-catchall event handler for keys, and fires for every key press, not
+fires for every key press, not just regular letters, so we want to
-just regular letters.
-So the handler ignores cases where no character
+ignore cases where no character is typed (a modifier key is pressed)
-is typed (a modifier key is pressed) or the character is outside the
+or the character is outside the ASCII range (which can represent the
-ASCII range (the arrow keys and function keys correspond to larger key
-codes).

-Because we modify `address_bar`, we want the browser chrome redrawn,
+arrow keys or function keys).
+After we modify `address_bar` we also
-so we need to call `draw()`.
-Thus, when the user types, new letters
+need to call `draw()` so that the new letters actually show up.
-appear in the address bar.

-The last step is to handle the "Enter" key, which Tk calls `<Return>`,
+Finally, once the new URL is entered, we need to handle the "Enter"
-to actually direct the browser to the new address:
+key, which Tk calls `<Return>`, and actually send the browser to the
+new address:

 ``` {.python}
 class Browser: